garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     * - Sr. No.
       - Description
     * - | (3)
-      - | Specify the cascade operation type (``javax.persistence.CascadeType``) in cascade attribute of related annotation.
+      - | Specify the cascade operation type (``javax.persistence.CascadeType``) in cascade attribute in corresponding annotation.
-        | In the above example, all operations are considered as Cascade operations of the related-entity.
+        | In the above example, all operations are target of cascade to the related-entity.
-        | If there is no specific reason, it is recommended to consider all the operations as cascade.
+        | If there is no specific reason, it is recommended to consider all the operations for cascade.

  .. warning :: **Related-entity for which cascade attribute should not be specified**